sentclose/sentc-docs/docs/src/guide/user.md

 ::::

-The registration will throw an error if the username is already taken.
-There is a way to check if the name is taken.
+The registration process will throw an error if the chosen username is already taken.
-This function will return true is the name is still available:
+To check if a username is still available, you can use the following function, which will return true if the username is still available:

 :::: tabs type:card